As one of Chicago’s (and the nation’s) most affluent and celebrated neighborhoods, the Gold Coast more than lives up to its name.

 Residence in the Gold Coast puts some of Chicago’s best restaurants in your backyard.
 Celebrated restaurants include Chicago steakhouses, authentic Italian, and even Michelin Star winners.
 Rush Street is a local food haven with mouthwatering options including Gibson’s Bar and Steakhouse and Jellyfish’s world-class sushi.
-Not all the restaurants in the Gold Coast are upscale, great mid-range options include La Storia for family Italian.
-Casual options include great Mediterranean, Greek, and, being Chicago, deep dish pizza.
+Not all the restaurants in the Gold Coast are upscale, great mid-range and casual options are also available.

 Including part of the famous Magnificent Mile shopping district, and lined with upscale boutiques and national and international retailers, the Gold Coast is a premier shopping destination.
 The Magnificent Mile’s 460 stores, 275 restaurants, and more make it one of the most famous shopping districts in the world.
 With so much variety, the options are endless.

 On top of being a shopping and dining destination, the Gold Coast is known for its entertainment and nightlife.
 The area is a theater hub, with historic companies such as the Lookingglass Theater, Broadway Playhouse, and the comedy institution, The Second City.
 Art lovers will enjoy the Museum of Contemporary Art, while The Newberry Library hosts a collection of priceless artifacts.
-The area is home to great bars including Sparrows, with its 1930s hotel lobby aesthetic and The Pump Room (a favorite of Frank Sinatra and Mick Jagger).
 And, given the beauty of the area, a simple evening stroll past Chicago landmarks is always an attractive option.

 In nicer weather, Lake Michigan and the lakefront beaches are only steps away.
 The Gold Coast is bookended by two of Chicago’s nicest beaches, the Oak Street and North Avenue Beaches.
-Both beaches offer some of the best views in the city, beachside cafes and restaurants, great swimming areas, and other amenities.
 Just to the north lies miles of lakeside trails and all the splendor of Lincoln Park, including the free Lincoln Park Zoo.
 Washington Square Park, founded in 1842, is famous for its role as a public forum.
 The park’s restored fountains and manicured grounds make it a perfect stop for relaxing in the city.
-With the Gold Coast’s central location and the CTA and Lake Shore Drive, the rest of Chicago is at your resident’s fingertips!

 Featuring a variety of full-service mid-rise and high-rise condos in vintage and contemporary styles, classic urban row houses, as well as stately mansions, the Gold Coast’s offerings are one-of-a-kind.
-Residents enjoy beautiful beaches, world-class culture, great shopping and dining, and excellent public and private schools.
+Residents enjoy beautiful beaches, world-class culture, great shopping and dining, as well as excellent public and private school options.
 One of Chicago’s great neighborhoods, living in the Gold Coast is a symbol of success.